 Some dresses have a label, others do not, and several are handmade.
 Photos are titled according to the information remaining on the garment pictured.
-Most were found on ebay and close to all make up my daily wardrobe.
+Most were found on ebay, and Caroline of Sew On Set Tailors tailored those which needed a better fit.

 For each session, I worked with hair & makeup artists.
 The hairstyles are specific requests.
 The makeup is the artists’ answer to my wish for a futuristic look.

-Some photos have a cane and sunglasses, objects included in the spirit of the work of Malian photographer Seido Keita whose sitters often brought favored material items to include in their portraits.
+Two photos here include a cane and sunglasses, objects included in the spirit of the work of Malian photographer Seido Keita whose sitters often brought favored material items to include in their portraits.

 hair & makeup: